Item is a negative showing a bird's eye view of the village of Gyantse. There are mountains in the background.

 Item is a negative showing a Gyantse Fort, located on the top of a rocky spur.
 There are smaller buildings at the bottom of the spur.

-Item is a negative showing a large stone building with walls.
-There is a mountain in the background.
+Item is a negative showing a close up of a busy marketplace in Gyantse.

 Item is a negative showing Gyantse village from above.
 The town's monastery is visible in the centre of the image.